stuylinux/stuylinux.org/_posts/minecraft-prismlauncher.md

-# Running Minecraft quickly and easily using a free and open source client (Prism Launcher_
+#  Installing and Modding Minecraft with Prism Launcher

 Sure, the official Minecraft launcher supports GNU/Linux, but to be honest, if I didn't give you [the link](https://www.minecraft.net/en-us/download), you'd spend a good minute looking for the download page on the website...

-Let's use something more convenient, that also supports your favorite mods!
+Let's use something more convenient and free and open source, while also making it easy to install your favorite mods!

 ## What is Prism Launcher?